Overview of the Examples

 Planning for Abnormal Operations During Takeoff

-- Not planning for a rejected takeoff can result in a delayed response and runway excursions; review and brief emergency procedures before takeoff.
+- Failure to plan for a rejected takeoff can result in a delayed response and runway excursions; review and brief emergency procedures before takeoff.

-- Not planning for an engine failure after liftoff can lead to a delayed response, loss of control, and an inability to make a safe landing; stay vigilant and prepared to execute emergency procedures.
+- Failure to plan for an engine failure after liftoff can lead to a delayed response, loss of control, and an inability to make a safe landing; stay vigilant and prepared to execute emergency procedures.

 Planning for Abnormal Operations During Landing

-- Not planning for a go-around/rejected landing can result in a delayed response, loss of control, and getting too low or slow to conduct a safe go-around; stay vigilant and prepared to execute a go-around/rejected landing.
+- Failure to plan for a go-around or a rejected landing can result in a delayed response, loss of control, and becoming too low or too slow to conduct a safe go-around; stay vigilant and prepared to execute a go-around or a rejected landing.

-- Not planning for LAHSO increases the likelihood of conflicts and pilot deviations; calculate the required landing distance and ask for extra time if necessary.
+- Failure to plan for LAHSO increases the likelihood of conflicts and pilot deviations; calculate the required landing distance and ask for extra time if necessary.

 Runway Incursion During Takeoffs and Landings